 Digitalisation of sustainability data will change the ESG game

 The Corporate Sustainability Reporting Directive will hopefully go a long way towards addressing the concerns of investors and other stakeholders about the reliability of the sustainability information that companies report today.
 And with this new level of accuracy, it’s evident that investors and policymakers are starting to treat sustainability the same way as finances.
+The name change from NFDR to CSRD in itself says a lot about how the attitude towards sustainability has changed in the past few years; sustainability is no longer “non-financial”, but rather very much linked to increased investment and financial success.

 In the absence of sustainability assurance standards, the assurance approach will be rolled out in different stages (going from a ‘limited assurance’ to ‘reasonable assurance’).
 If the Commission does adopt sustainability assurance standards, the legal requirement would automatically come into effect.
 But no matter what level of assurance we end up on, the Commission’s proposal will lead to an increase of digitalisation of sustainability data.